 My words spilled out in many places, from my head to the ground and never to paper, resulting stories that are always too late to eventually be told.
 Nevertheless, this is my story of December 2013, an inconspicuous trip to hometown Indonesia, greeting a brand new year with heavy stars above my head, learning about solitude and free falling.

-The next afternoon was about golden solitude, an unwanted story that happened.
-I was somewhere far from the crowd, just in the right latitude to be hiding with perfect companion of a particular stranger, making stops at abandoned parking lots to take photographs of the sunset and the twinkling early stars.
+I slept through the night on someone else's empty bed and woke up the next afternoon and it was about golden solitude, an unwanted story that happened.
+I was somewhere far from the crowd, just in the right latitude to be hiding with perfect companion of a musician friend, making stops at abandoned parking lots to take photographs of the sunset and the twinkling early stars.
 I was a grasshopper on this trip, I didn't have a proper place to sleep, and getting locked out of people's houses happened to me all the time.
 I had plenty of time to kill, having the time and space to doodle and finish the book I was reading.
 My second night was spent at Dhira's house, my cousin's girlfriend.
 The girl welcomed me with open arms and fed me with every love possible, knowing I had no place to stay she did all she could to provide me everything I needed.
-Her warmth humbled me, she always has that something that makes me feel like I should always try to give more than I have to everyone at all time.
-We spent the chilly night drinking hot chocolate and munching on egg martabak that I bought and talking about random things.
+Her warmth humbled me, she always has that something that makes me feel like I should always try to give more to everyone at all time.
+We spent the chilly night drinking hot chocolate and munching on egg martabak and talking about random things.
 I liked being there, it felt like home although it wasn't mine.

-I woke up the next morning in a lonely bed.
-Dhira had left to Jakarta for NYE and I had plans to drove uphill with my usual Bandung companions.
-After late lunch I packed my bag yet again and headed to a cafe nearby for coffee, waiting for my usual the boys to get me and bring me to my favourite height.
+I woke up the next morning in another lonely bed.
+Dhira had left to Jakarta for new year's and I had plans to drove uphill with my usual Bandung companions.
+After late lunch I packed my bag again and headed to a cafe nearby for coffee while waiting for another group of friends to pick me up and go uphill.
 A wall calendar showed it's December 29th when it was actually December 30th, and somehow it didn't feel like 2013 was ending, I lost track of time.
 Nearing the evening, a car pulled up in the cafe's parking lot and there were Tama and Ponti picking me up.
 From then onwards it was another speedy, familiar adventure.
 Hours spent on the road listening to the guys making conversations in Sundanese as we made our way to Gilang's house somewhere uphill.
-I didn't question much as to where we were going to be for the rest of the night, I trusted these wanderers enough and I knew we're going a bit higher this time, it's drawn in the way Ponti steered the wheel, it's hinted in Tama's intonation, the energy in their voices, I felt content.
+I didn't question much as to where we were going to be for the rest of the night, I trusted these wanderers enough and I knew we're going a bit higher this time, it's drawn in the way Ponti steered the wheel, it's hinted in Tama's intonation, the energy in their voices, I felt safe.
 The sky got dark and my eyes lit up in excitement.
-To my friends this was just another one of their usual short trips to the hills, to me it's another chance of getting inspired beyond my usual limits.
+To my friends this was just another one of their usual short trips to the hills, to me it's another chance of getting inspired beyond the usual.
 We reached Gilang's by dinner time, it was a house that stretched into gardens of orchids and cactuses.
 In the dark I can see shades of violet and white and orange and I was in awe.
 We made our way to Gilang's wooden cabin where we prepared wood blocks and instant drinks for our trip to the mountains later that night.
 I really liked it in that cabin, corners filled with inspiring unfinished wooden crafts that belong to Gilang, manly marks of hard works here and there, a mess worth embracing.

-Soon after, we're all packing ammunition and stuffing wood blocks to the car and we drove higher than the clouds.
+Soon after, we're all packing kettle and drinks, stuffing wood blocks to the car and we drove higher than the clouds.
 As we dove into the darkest of mist, car windows rolled down letting the sharpest of cold pierce our skin, we were making playlists, songs that became the soundtrack of this short getaway.
 Once in a while we let the benumbed air steal our breath away and then we'd share comfortable silence.
-Ponti parked the car in a pitch-dark place somewhere in the mountains, everyone got off the car and we made a bonfire by the steep hill.
+Ponti parked the car in a pitch dark place somewhere in the mountains, everyone got off the car and we made a bonfire by the steep hill.
 It was windy as hell, but my hands couldn't stop taking photographs.
-All I could think of is the mountains were all I wanted and I craved this place for a long time, all I could think of is that right after NYE I'm going to Jogjakarta with spray cans and sketches for an exhibition and I'll be alone and there wouldn't be any friends to drive me to places like this or even time to look for another mountains.
-We made sachet coffee mixed with rum to keep us warm, sometimes when the wind blew hard we felt like hugging the fire tightly.
-We spent hours sitting by the bonfire and talking and taking photographs, often we'd be in our own individual world, spacing out thinking about things.
+All I could think of was the mountains were all I craved for a long time, all I could think of is that right after new year's I'm going to Jogjakarta with spray cans and sketches for an exhibition and I'll be alone and there wouldn't be any friends to drive me to places like this or even time to look for another mountains.
+We made glasses of coffee, spiking them with rum to keep us warm, sometimes when the wind blew hard we felt like hugging the fire tightly.
+We spent hours sitting by the bonfire and talking and taking photographs, often we'd be in our own individual world, spacing out thinking about mundane things.

 The dawn was breaking and we're headed back down to the wooden cabin.
 I didn't know that when the guys mentioned 'breakfast' they meant putting back our heavy belongings and hiking Mount Batu.
-We traced the path from Gilang's through a cemetery and to a steep track that led us to the legs of Mount Batu as the sky began to let the sun shine through, we started climbing up for the best morning view of 2013.
+We traced the path from Gilang's through a cemetery and to a steep track that led us to the legs of Mount Batu as the sky began to let the sun shine through, we started climbing up for the best last morning view of 2013.
 We reached the peak of the mountain just when the sun perfectly rose.
-I climbed a huge rock and sat there for a while, filling up my head with the morning view.
-It was amazing, right in that moment I felt like I have welcomed a brand new year, I was barely thinking about NYE plans anymore.
-After that, we all went back down and got ourselves real food breakfast.
-Sleep and rest were fleeting, and soon it was 4 in the afternoon and I was sipping coffee with Ponti somewhere in the middle of the city, talking about movie ideas and how much of unusual introverts we both are.
-I could spend hours chaining conversations with someone like Ponti, we both have the same idea of perfect solitude.
+I climbed a huge rock and sat there for a while, filling up my head with the rareness of everything.
+It was amazing, right in that moment I felt like I have welcomed a brand new year.
+We spent a short hour up in the mountain top and went back down and got ourselves real food breakfast.
+Sleep and rest were fleeting, and soon it was 4 in the late afternoon and I was sipping coffee with Ponti somewhere in the middle of the city, talking about movie ideas and how much of unusual introverts we both are.
+I could spend hours chaining conversations with someone like Ponti, we both have similar idea of perfect solitude.

 Tama had left to Jakarta by that time to spend NYE with his girlfriend, and it left only me, Ponti and Gilang for the night.
 I spent hours before the countdown accompanying Gilang at his workshop back in the cabin while Ponti dozed off on the floor.
-I wish I had the drive Gilang has when it comes to doing major projects, he is the kind of guy that would push his limits beyond the imagination and he doesn't surrender to the impossible.
+I wish I had the drive Gilang has when it comes to doing my art, he is the kind of guy that would push his limits beyond the imagination and he doesn't surrender to the tiredness of long hours.
 At midnight we went out to the front garden to watch the fireworks as we counted down the last remaining minutes of 2013.
-It was ironically amazing, out of so many plans we ended up choosing to stay uphill and away from any New Year's parties and crowd.
+It was ironically amazing, out of so many plans we ended up choosing to stay uphill and away from any new year's parties.
 From where we stood we could see and hear fireworks from a lot of places we could've been at instead, explosions in the sky making the mountain peaks very visible in the dark, and then 2014 was born.

 • Getting ready to go to the mountains •